hms-dbmi/dbmi-fileservice/README.md

 ```

-Alters group called "udntest" and puts users in it.
+Alters group called "udntest__DOWNLOADERS" and puts users in it.
 The user's email must exist in the system.

 ```
 $curl -k -v -X PUT --cookie "Authorization=$CBMI1" \